This week I want to share with you a little gem in my neighbourhood in Mumbai.

 The church is dedicated, as its name states, to St. Anne of David’s house and line—Anne is the Greek adaptation of the Hebrew name Hannah.
 So who was St. Anne?
 She was the mother of Mary and grandmother of Jesus.
 She is also credited with the Immaculate Conception, before Mary.
 After years of childlessness, she and her husband Joachim were visited by an angel who told them they would conceive a child.
 Anne promised to dedicate this child to God’s service.
 The Feast of St. Anne is celebrated with much pomp and merriment each year on 26 July in St. Anne’s Church.

 At the base of the steps leading to the main door stands a poignant sculpture of Our Lady of Sorrows, the Virgin Mary in a mournful state with her heart pierced by a dagger.
-It was gifted to the church by the Fonsecas from their private chapel, the Chapel of Our Lady of Calvary which was built in 1890 and dismantled in 1968.
-Local residents of Bandra have spent many a trip uphill to light candles and pray to Our Lady of Sorrows when housed in the Calvary Chapel, and believe the effigy to have magical powers.
+It was gifted to the church by the Fonsecas from their private chapel, the Chapel of Our Lady of Calvary which was built in 1890.
+[The Chapel is now in ruins.]
+Local residents of Bandra have spent many a trip uphill to light candles and pray to Our Lady of Sorrows when it was housed in the Calvary Chapel.

 Other highlights to look out for are the replica of the Lourdes Grotto which greets the faithful at the gate, wall plaques dedicated to Father Diogo Gabriel da Silva and Manoel Gonsalves, and the brightly painted statue of St. Anne.
 A renovated choir loft, dazzling stained-glass windows, and the Adoration Chapel, albeit pretty recent, are the contribution of Father John Lobo (2001 – 2008).